 One of my earlier challenges was how to help a solo founder bring their business directory concept to commercialisation.
 It was early stage, ideation, no mockups or diagrams, no prototype, no server.
 Just an idea and a domain.
 Basically a searchable business directory – extremely common in the early 2000’s – with the point of difference being each business listing would appear as a digital business card in shape and appearance.
-To understand how to make this business appear successful and attract customers, you have to analyse the positives and the negative traits of the existing team (founder):
+To understand how to make this business appear successful and attract customers, you have to analyse the beneficial and the concerning traits of the existing team (founder):

 Existing business owner